laminas/tutorials/docs/book/getting-started/skeleton-application.md

     throw new RuntimeException(
         "Unable to load application.\n"
-        . "- Type `composer install` if you are developing locally.\n" . "- Type `vagrant ssh -c 'composer install'` if you are using Vagrant.\n" . "- Type `docker-compose run laminas composer install` if you are using Docker.\n" );
+        . "- Type `composer install` if you are developing locally.\n" . "- Type `docker-compose run laminas composer install` if you are using Docker.\n" );
 }